Nat Turner's Rebellion: Legacy

 The sword Turner is believed to have used in the rebellion is displayed at the Southampton County Courthouse.
 In 1991, the Virginia Department of Historic Resources dedicated the "Nat Turner Insurrection" historic marker on Virginia State Route 30, near Courtland, Virginia.
 In 2021, the Virginia Department of Cultural Resources dedicated the "Blackhead Signpost Road" historic marker at the intersection of Virginia State Route 35 and Meherrin Road.

-In 2004, the Southampton County Historical Society purchased the Rebecca Vaughan House for restoration and inclusion in their museum; this was the last surviving house where Whites were killed by participants in the rebellion.
+In 2004, the Southampton County Historical Society purchased the Rebecca Vaughan House for restoration and inclusion in their museum; this was the last surviving house where people were killed by participants in the rebellion.
 The Vaughan House was added to the National Register of Historic Places in 2006.
 The society has also created a driving tour of the sites and locations associated with the rebellion.

 Nat Turner's Rebellion is celebrated as part of Black August.